Community Housing Options and Support

 - Demonstrate a financial need

-- Willing to participate in case management, monthly check-ins and workshops facilitated by Massey Centre
+- Willing to participate in case management, monthly tenant meetings, quarterly service plans and workshops facilitated by Abiona Centre or in collaboration with partners.

 Baby and Me: Our Home Program

-- Support to search and visit housing listings
+Support with searching for and reviewing housing listings

 - Referrals to community resources